hed-standard/hed-web/docs/introduction.md

 - [BIDS](https://bids.neuroimaging.io/) (Brain Imaging Data Structure)
 - [NWB](https://www.nwb.org/) (Neurodata Without Borders)

-## What are HED web tools?
+## What are HED online tools?

-HED web tools provide both a web-based interface and REST API services for working with HED annotations and schemas.
+HED online tools provide both a web-based interface and REST API services for working with HED annotations and schemas.
 The application is built using Flask and offers easy access to HED operations without requiring programming knowledge.

 ### Web interface